muhammadjibriel/Responsive-Navbar/README.md

-in this project i use html css and javascript i create responsive navbar without any feature, just responsive
+#in this project i use html css3 (flexbox) and javascript
+#i create responsive navbar without any feature, just responsive